MicrosoftDocs/azure-docs-powershell/azps-1.8.0/Az.Compute/New-AzVM.md

 ```

 ### -SystemAssignedIdentity
-If the parameter is present then the VM is assingned a managed system identity that is auto generated.
+If the parameter is present then the VM is assigned a managed system identity that is auto generated.

 ```yaml
 Type: System.Management.Automation.SwitchParameter